 Coronavirus remains a serious health risk.

-You should stay cautious to help protect
+You should stay cautious to help protect yourself and others

 All remaining Covid-19 restrictions in England have now been lifted as part of a wider move from government restrictions to personal responsibilities, supported by vaccines and available treatments.